 Go for it.
 If you go, you will enrich your life in ways you cannot imagine.

-For general program information and to review application guidance, visit the Fulbright website.
+Visit our Fulbright Scholars gallery to meet our fearless scholars engaging with the world.
+For general program information and application guidance, visit our "How to Fulbright at Maryland" section at the bottom of the page.
 Interested in applying for your own Fulbright, or want to learn more about the program?
-Reach out to UMD’s Fulbright liaison Joe Scholten, and explore our resources.
+Email UMD’s Fulbright U.S. Scholars liaison Scholten@umd.edu.